Navigation

 Symptoms of shin splints

-Shin splints gives you pain and tenderness along the inner side of your lower leg.
-The pain may be sharp, or dull and throbbing.
+The main shin splint symptoms are shin pain and tenderness along the inner side of your lower leg.
+The pain is usually a dull ache that you get after exercise.
 It can be very severe.

-• the pain begins when you start exercising
+• pain begins when you start to exercise

-• the pain seems to get better as you continue to exercise
+• pain seems to get better as you continue to exercise

-• the painful area of your leg feels tender if you touch it
+• painful area of your leg feels tender if you touch it

-If your pain is very bad or getting worse, you should speak to your physiotherapist or GP.
-They can then check you for other things that might be causing your shin pain.
-For more information about these, see our section ‘other causes of shin pain’.
+If your shin pain is very bad or gets worse, speak to your physiotherapist or GP.
+They can check to see what might be causing your shin pain.
+For more information about these, see our section Other causes of shin pain.

 The pain from a stress fracture tends to get worse from one workout to the next.
 And the pain and tenderness are usually only in a small area, over the fracture.
 If the muscle in your leg is swollen and feels tight as well as being painful, you may have compartment syndrome.